 It’s surprising how many of us forget about this as we’re traveling abroad.
 Before leaving check what type of power plugs are used in the country you’re visiting.
 Or better yet, buy a universal plug converter.

 19. Bad weather outfits

 Regardless of what the forecast might say, Murphy’s laws never sleep.
-It’s better to always bring a scarf, pullover and umbrella or light rain coat, just in case.
+It’s better to always bring a scarf, pullover, and umbrella, or light raincoat, just in case.
 This is where sports equipment stores come in handy again.
-They often sell ultra-light raincoats than can then be folded to the size of your palm, and warm but thin pullovers and scarves.
+They often sell ultra-light raincoats that can then be folded to the size of your palm, and warm but thin pullovers and scarves.